neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getbestblockhash.md

-# getbestblockhash Method
+﻿# getbestblockhash Method

-Returns the hash of the tallest block in the main chain.
+Return the hash of the latest block of the main chain.

 ## Example